That decrepit storage shed in your back yard could very well be your new favorite place to unwind, get creative or escape from the world.

 “Mostly I use it as a garden shed,” she said, “but I just like to spend time down there – reading or listening to music – and I have fun decorating it at Christmas.”

 1. Order a prefabricated shed.
-Some women are converting old backyard sheds into hideaways, but if you don’t have one, you can buy a kit starting around a couple thousand bucks.
+Some women are converting old backyard sheds into hideaways, but if you don’t have one, you can buy shed kits online starting around a couple thousand bucks.

 2. Hire a contractor.
 If you have deeper pockets, hire a contractor for a custom shed but consider the cost.